Gladstone Park’s “M” Streets

 Because most of the area around Gladstone Park developed after the Plan of Chicago was put into effect, the neighborhood was profoundly affected by the new road organizational guidelines.

-First, since the neighborhood is in the far northwest section of the city, all streets in the area were given either a “north” or “west” designation.
-In the beginning this took some getting used to.
-But now the prefaces are so routinely accepted by city dwellers that it has become Chicago tradition to drop them where you live, as in “Oh, I like the pizzeria at Milwaukee and Ardmore” not “the pizzeria at N(orth) Milwaukee and W(est) Ardmore.”
-The assumption is that everyone who lives near you knows what you mean.
+First, since the neighborhood is in the Far Northwest section of the city, all streets in the area were set up with either a “north” or “west” designation.
+While people in newly-annexed towns may have groused about having to add a directional component to streets they once knew more simply as one word, they benefitted by the scheme that ordered the grid system in a very predictable way.
+Still, old ways had a hard time of dying and city dwellers still routinely drop the the directional prefix when interacting with others where they live, as in “Oh, I like the pizzeria at Milwaukee and Ardmore” not “the pizzeria at N(orth) Milwaukee and W(est) Ardmore.”
+The assumption is that your neighbors know exactly what you mean without having to bother with more formal designations.

-Second, the new unifying grid system issued house/lot numbers according to how far they were from the center city.
-Each regular long block was given 100 numbers starting at ground zero in the Loop.
-Odd numbers were always issued for the east sides of the streets, evens on the west.
-Eight blocks (800 numbers) constituted a mile.
-This scheme did more than give a house a numbered address; it also helped residents to locate any one address fairly precisely and know approximately how far away it was without having to consult a map.
+Second, the new unifying grid system set house/lot numbers consecutively according to how far they were from the center city.
+Each regular long block of streets radiating out of the Loop, or ground zero, is made up of 100 numbers and rounded off as such.
+An address numbered 364, for example, is said to be in the “300 block;” one at 1364 in the “1300 block.”
+Eight blocks of 800 numbers constitute a mile.
+Odd numbers are found on the east sides of the streets, even numbers on the west.
+This scheme did more than give a house a numbered address; it also helped residents to locate any one address fairly precisely and know approximately how far away one is from another without having to consult a map.

-By the time Chicago urban planners platted the streets west from the Lake to the far northwest, it had already gone through the A’s through N’s.
-Gladstone Park was issued “M’s” for all its new streets.
-Today a full 21 of the neighborhood’s 30 north-south streets have names starting with M. Using the conventional city pattern of honoring famous people and recognizing nature in fruits/trees/flowers, there are streets named after railroad tycoon Charles Henry Markham (N. Markham), Mayor Roswell B. Mason (N. Mason), and theater owner James Hubert McVicker (N. McVicker) along with one named for a fruit tree (N. Mango).
+By the time planners made their way westward from Lake for their northerly-traveling streets, they had already gone through the A’s through N’s, so all new north/south streets in Gladstone Park’s start with “M;” house numbering in the community starts with the 5200 block at W. Foster and ends in the 6300s at the northern boundary at W. Devon.
+Today a full 21 of the community’s 30 north-south streets have names starting with M. Using the conventional city pattern of honoring famous people, there are streets named after railroad tycoon Charles Henry Markham (N. Markham), Mayor Roswell B. Mason (N. Mason), and theater owner James Hubert McVicker (N. McVicker).
+In recognition of nature, others roadways are named after flowers and trees, along with one named for a fruit tree (N. Mango).

-Meanwhile, all north-south roads in Chicago had by the 1830s been designated “Avenues” by surveyor James Thompson, according to the 1997 The Chicago Tribune article The Long and Winding Road by Mary Breslin.
+Meanwhile, all north-south roads in Chicago had by the 1830s been designated with the “Avenue” suffix by surveyor James Thompson, according to the 1997 The Chicago Tribune article The Long and Winding Road by Mary Breslin.
 Thus, the great majority of roadways Gladstonians live and shop on are Avenues, not Streets, Lanes, or Drives.
 The only two exceptions to the north-south Avenue rule in Gladstone Park are N. Indian Road and N. Northwest Highway.

 Even more so than its directional prefixes, Chicagoans tend to leave suffixes off when referring to their roadways.
 With “avenue” the default for so many of their streets, even some major corporations downtown will leave the suffix entirely off their letterheads, even if it’s not the fully-accepted (legal) USPS address.
 Fortunately, local postal workers have learned to handle it.
-Because there is no confusion here, the author also felt comfortable leaving suffixes off all “avenue” designations on this website.
+Because there is no confusion about this local custom, this website leaves suffixes off “avenue” designations unless they appear to be necessary.

-Knowing how the Chicago naming/numbering system works makes it easy not only to find the approximate location of a house or business in the immediate neighborhood, but also gives clues to where an address further away is.
+Knowing how the Chicago naming/numbering system works not only makes it easy to find the approximate location of a house or business in the immediate neighborhood, but also gives clues to where an address further away is.
 Invited out of the community to see your niece in a play at Smyser Elementary School at 4310 N. Melvina?
 Combining the alphabetical street name scheme with the numbering pattern, you automatically know it’s the equivalent of 9 long blocks or so south of Gladstone Park, probably across the border from Jefferson Park in the Portage Park neighborhood.
-Alphabetically, N. Melvina is somewhere between N. Meade and N. Merrimac, so you know about how far west it is, too.
+Alphabetically, N. Melvina is somewhere between N. Meade and N. Merrimac, so that tells about how far west it is, too.

 GLADSTONE PARK’S NORTH-SOUTH ROADS